Late folk songwriter Papa George to be honoured at virtual patois concert - Trinidad and Tobago Newsday

 At a tribute service on August 18, friends and family remembered him as someone who loved making others smile.

-His colleague Valerie Bethel said, "It's difficult to quantify the impact this man would have had on persons around him, the community in which he lived, and in addition, in the cultural legacy of TT.
+His colleague Valerie Bethel said, "It's difficult to quantify the impact this man would have had on persons around him, the community in which he lived, and in addition, in the cultural legacy of Trinidad and Tobago.

 "He saw the value of working together and building community spirit."